liquity/ChickenBond/README.md

 - `chickenIn(bondID):` removes the given bond from the system and burns the bond NFT.
 Makes a portion of the bonded LUSD “acquired” and redeemable, and the remainder of the bonded LUSD permanently protocol-owned.
 The split between these two quantities is determined such that the global system backing ratio remains constant.

-- `redeem(_bLUSDAmount, _minLUSDFromBAMMSPVault):` Burns the provided bLUSD, and pulls funds from the system’s acquired LUSD in an amount proportional to the fraction of total bLUSD burned.
+- `redeem(_bLUSDAmount, _minLUSDFromBAMMSPVault):` Burns the provided bLUSD, and pulls funds from the system’s reserve LUSD in an amount proportional to the fraction of total bLUSD burned.
 Funds are drawn proportionally from the B.AMM SP and Curve vaults and sent to the redeemer.
 Takes a `_minLUSDFromBAMMSPVault` parameter which allows the user to specify the minimum LUSD that should be redeemed from the B.AMM (useful in case there is temporarily not enough LUSD in the B.AMM SP vault to fulfil a proportional redemption request, and the user simply wants to redeem as much LUSD as possible).
 Funds coming from the Yearn Curve vault are not unwrapped, so the user would receive yTokens instead of LUSD.
 A redemption can not deplete the total bLUSD supply below 1 LUSD.

 - `shiftLUSDFromSPToCurve(_maxLUSDToShift):` Shifts up to the given LUSD amount from the B.AMM SP vault to Curve, and deposits the received LP tokens to the Curve vault.
-Pulls funds from the acquired and permanent buckes in the SP vault, and moves them to the acquired and permanent buckets in the Curve vault, respectively.
+Pulls funds from the reserve and permanent buckes in the SP vault, and moves them to the reserve and permanent buckets in the Curve vault, respectively.
 Only succeeds if the shift improves the LUSD peg.

 - `shiftLUSDFromCurveToSP(_maxLUSDToShift):` Shifts up to the given LUSD amount from the Curve to the B.AMM SP vault.
-Pulls funds from the Curve acquired and permanent buckets, and moves them to the acquired and permanent buckets in the SP vault, respectively.
+Pulls funds from the Curve reserve and permanent buckets, and moves them to the reserve and permanent buckets in the SP vault, respectively.
 Only succeeds if the shift improves the LUSD peg.

 - `sendFeeShare(_lusdAmount):` Callable only by Yearn Governance.
 Transfers the provided LUSD to the ChickenBondManager contract, and deposits it to the B.AMM SP vault.

 - `activateMigration():` Callable only by Yearn Governance.
-Moves all funds in permanent buckets to their corresponding acquired buckets, thus making all system funds (except for the pending bucket) redeemable.
+Moves all funds in permanent buckets to their corresponding reserve buckets, thus making all system funds (except for the pending bucket) redeemable.

 - `startShifterCountdown()`: Permissionless function that starts a new shifter countdown to a shifting window, if the previous countdown and subsequent shifting window have both ended.